-Mercedes E-Class hybrid interior & comfort
+Mercedes E-Class hybrid interior, dashboard & comfort

 Interior comfort, luxury and technology is a Mercedes E-Class speciality and the latest model doesn't let the side down

 Mercedes has seriously upped its game in the interiors department in recent years, and it consistently produces some of the most attractively designed, luxurious and comfortable environments in which to spend your time behind the wheel.

 The E-Class hybrid is a perfect example of this, with an impressive dual-screen infotainment and instrument setup, along with high-quality materials, attractive design and great seat comfort all sure to please occupants.
 The latest facelifted model raises the bar once again – with the E 300 e now giving the larger, plusher S-Class a serious run for its money.